 President and CEO, Inspira Health

 Reflecting on that March day just over four months ago when the first COVID-19 patient was admitted to Inspira, responding to the fear of the unknown is not what health care providers do.
 Health care providers plan.
-We learn, we practice, and we seek experts’ counsel.
-We quickly gathered our clinical experts to tackle the hard questions: How do we treat the COVID-19 patient when there wasn’t yet a definitive best treatment?
+We learn, we practice, and we seek providers’ counsel.
+We quickly gathered our clinical providers to tackle the hard questions: How do we treat the COVID-19 patient when there wasn’t yet a definitive best treatment?
 How do we keep our staff and other patients safe?
 How do we prepare for the predicted surge of patients into our hospitals?

 I am so very grateful for how everyone at Inspira Health sprang into action to do what was needed.
 We learned so much.